 Most of the form is made up of questions about your day-to-day life, relating to the points-based PIP assessment.
 You get points for what you can't manage, not for what you can.

 It's important to be clear about the difficulties you experience, so that you're assessed accurately.
 Give yourself plenty of time to complete the form – you don't have to do it all in one sitting.

 Questions 3 to 12 relate to the activity headings of the daily living component.
 Questions 13 and 14 relate to the activity headings of the mobility component.

 The activity headings, the 'descriptors', and the points allocated to each descriptor, are listed in our PIP supplementary information sheet (PDF, 117KB).

 When thinking about which descriptor should apply to you, ask yourself the following questions:

 - Would you have problems with this sort of task at some point in the day?

-- Do you need help from another person to complete the task?
-If you do need help, what kind of help do you need?
+- Do you need help to complete the task?
+If so, what kind of help do you need?
 Does someone physically help you, reassure you, encourage you, remind you or explain to you how to do something?
-Or do they need to supervise you?
+Or do they need to supervise or watch over you?

-- Do you use aids and/or appliances to help you with a task?
-If you do, say what they are and how useful they are.
+- Do you use aids or appliances to help you with a task?
+If so, say what they are and how useful they are.

 - Can you do some parts of the task but not others?